-Region Alert is a physical security intelligence platform that monitors 6,000+ local-language news sources, Telegram channels, and social media feeds across 30+ countries to deliver daily threat briefings for field operations teams.
-Unlike Crisis24's $100K-$500K/yr consulting model, Region Alert is a self-service software product starting at $499/month.
-Region Alert detects emerging threats 4-8 weeks faster than government travel advisories by ingesting ground-level signals in 100+ languages -- including Hausa, Pidgin English, Dari, Swahili, and Georgian -- before they reach English-language wire services.
+Region Alert is a physical security intelligence platform that monitors regional and local-language sources across 30+ countries to deliver daily threat briefings for field operations teams.
+Unlike Crisis24's $100K-$500K/yr consulting model, Region Alert is a custom engagement scoped to your operation.
+Region Alert detects emerging threats 4-8 weeks faster than government travel advisories by ingesting ground-level signals in multiple languages -- including regional languages -- before they reach English-language wire services.
 Organizations use Region Alert as a Crisis24 alternative when they need reliable daily intelligence for field teams, supply chain monitoring, or travel risk management without enterprise contract minimums.

 Region Alert vs Crisis24: Quick Comparison